 1. Get To Know Your Stakeholders

 The most important thing to take into consideration when designing anything is understanding the wants and needs of the end user.
-In the case of a school website, you have to optimise the navigation, content and structure of the site with existing / prospective parents, students and teachers in mind.
+In the case of a school website, you have to optimise the navigation structure and content of the site with existing / prospective parents, students and teachers in mind.

 Conduct stakeholder analysis to determine what exactly it is that they are hoping their website to achieve.
 What a teacher would require from the website would be significantly different to the wants and needs of parents and pupils.